hanabi/hanabi.github.io/Reference.md

   * If this was a *Fix Clue*, Cathy might be inclined to play the card that was closest to her slot 1 (which would be the 3 on slot 2).
   * However, Cathy knows that *Load Clues* are to be interpreted as normal *Play Clues* instead of *Fix Clues*, so she interprets this as a normal *Chop Focus Play Clue* and plays red 3 from slot 5.

+### Priority in Multi-Color Variants

+* Multi-color variants can make finding out which card has *Priority* a little tricky, because sometimes players will know that a card is playable, but not know its exact identity.
+* In these situations, players should always assume that the suit of their playable card is the left-most of the possible suits.
+* For example:
+  * Alice has a known playable red 2 and a known playable blue card that is either blue 1 or rainbow 3.
+  * If the blue card is blue 1, then the blue card would have *Priority*, since it would be the lowest rank.
+But if the blue card is rainbow 3, then the red 2 would have *Priority*, since that would be the lowest rank.
+  * However, since the blue stack is the to the left of the rainbow stack, Alice knows that for the purposes of calculating *Priority*, she has to assume that her blue card is the blue 1.
+  * Thus, even if Alice really does have the rainbow 3, playing the red 2 will still cause a *Priority Finesse* to occur on the red 3.

 ### The Trash Chop Move

 * In the middle of a game, if all of the 1's have been played already, and someone clues a 1, it is quite strange - from *Good Touch Principle*, players are not supposed to touch cards that have already been played.
 In this situation, the 1 is considered "trash".